MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/LearnResources/MicrosoftLearn/Plugin.cs" range="59-69" highlight="10":::
 ::: zone-end

-### Final code for a turn-based conversation with a plugin
+### Final code for a turn-based conversation with plugins

 Once you've implemented these steps, you're final code should look like the following: